seri037/llcppg/llpkgstore.md

 The relationship between the original C library version number and the converted version numbers is one-to-many, mainly due to the need to regenerate the llcppg updates.

+`llgo get` is expected to select the largest version from the `converted` field.

 #### Web Service

 The main purpose is to provide a download of the mapping table.